 I did some window shopping before crossing the bridge that took me directly to the staircase up Gellert Hill.
 The views along the way were amazing.
 I was pretty sweated-up with the uphill glute engagement, but also elated that the sky was clear and the air was warm.

 I did a lap at the top, taking in the 360 views before heading to the next one: Castle Hill.
 I walked all over creation to figure out the most convoluted path to the castle.

 Not wanting to pay to enter the castle grounds, I walked around the front toward the cute little cobblestone town area.

-This is wear I found the cafe at the top of my list: Cafe Ruszwurm.
+This is where I found the cafe at the top of my list: Cafe Ruszwurm.
 I ordered a cappuccino, two cakes, and two pastries.
 Everything was soooo good.
 The poppyseed roll was my favorite and really brought me back to childhood.
 Though the wait staff didn’t believe I could, I finished all of it; no one should ever doubt my ability.

 Only a few steps away from the cafe was Fisherman’s Bastion.
 It’s a fort-like structure that looks like the shell of a castle.
 I found a nice, little window where I could sit and stare at the beautiful city and reflect.
 This felt like a big moment in my life, realizing how far I’ve come in the last few years, everything leading me to where I am right now.

 I sat there for a while before walking back into Pest.
 I excited went over the Széchenyi Chain Bridge, catching a glimpse of the Parliament building before getting sustenance in the form of vegetables at a tiny vegan restaurant.
 I took the long way around, down the main streets with big shops.

 After resting for a bit, it took a lot for me to go out again, but I wanted to experience having a single drink at a ruin pub.
 One of the most popular, Szimpla Kert, was a short walk from my hostel.
 I had one drink, looked around, then ate some felafel.